Conzel/blowtorch/docs/tutorial.rst

                 }
             ]

-2. There are certain arguments that are necessary for each layer and are not considered by default.
-These "required" arguments for each layer are chosen by following PyTorch, i.e. all the arguments for a layer that PyTorch does not consider by default are "required".
+There are certain arguments that are necessary specific to each layer.
+These "required" arguments try to closely follow PyTorch.
+For more information about available layers and required arguments, see
+:ref:`model_ref`.

-If we consider the example of "Conv2d", the required arguments are the following:
+For "Conv2d", the required arguments are the following:

 * in_channels
 * out_channels